crunchysoul/portfolio-1/README.md

     - Asus Zenfone 3

 + Usability Testing on different browsers
 Testing on multiple browsers actually happened while I was developing the website.
 I had 3 browsers open at one time and it made all the difference while I was coding my SCSS mixins.
+The following browsers were used for testing usability:
     - Google Chrome (Version 60.0.3112.113) - Ok
     - Mozilla Firefox (Version 55.0.3) - Ok
     - Mozilla Firefox Focus (Mobile Only) - Ok